Introduction

 b) What the Churches can do

 • Like every other group, the Church as a community is called to conversion around this, the ultimate pro-life issue.
 Until very recently many religions, including the Catholic Church, have been slow to respond to the ecological crisis.
 We, the bishops, would like to redress this neglect.
 There is a great need for a Filipino theology of creation which will be sensitive to our unique living world, our diverse cultures and our religious heritage.
 The fruits of this reflection must be made widely available through our preaching and catechetical programs.
 Our different liturgies must celebrate the beauty and pain of our world, our connectedness to the natural world and the on-going struggle for social justice.
 We would like to encourage the administrators of our catholic schools to give special importance to the theme of peace, justice and the integrity of creation in their schools.
+Since programs, however laudable, will not implement themselves, we suggest the setting up of a Care of the Earth ministry at every level of Church organization, from the basic Christian communities, through the parish structure and diocesan offices right up to the national level.
+This ministry could help formulate and implement policies and strategies which flow from our new and wider vision.
+The idea is not so much to add another activity to our pastoral ministry, but rather that this concern should underpin everything we do.

 c) What the Government can do